2018 Bob Gay Student Scholarship

 Candidates must have completed the first six months of training in an accredited cytotechnology program and must be members of the ASCT.
 The award is based on academic performance, financial need, service and a demonstrated potential to make significant contributions to the cytotechnology profession.
 Student membership with ASCT is complimentary and is a requirement for the scholarship application.

-ASCT invites Cytotechnology students in cytotech programs to participate in the ASCT Student Case Presentations at our 2017 Annual Conference.
+ASCT invites Cytotechnology students enrolled in cytotech programs to participate in the ASCT Student Case Presentations at our 2018 Annual Conference.
 Present what you have learned during your cytology training and you will have the opportunity to win up to $150!

 Open to students enrolled in approved schools of cytotechnology.
 A letter from the school (including completion date) is required for membership.
 Student membership is complimentary.
 Upon graduation, current student members can renew at the rate of $30, for their first year of employment.
 Join today!